-With the start of the 116th Congress, we want to remind you of the current regulations regarding federal lobbying disclosure reports as well as congressional restrictions on gifts, meals, and travel.
-As an institution that employs registered lobbyists to advance and safeguard its considerable interests in the nation’s capital, Vanderbilt University is required to file quarterly disclosure reports with the House and Senate detailing lobbying activity and associated expenses.
+With the start of the 2nd session of the 117th Congress, we want to remind you of the current regulations regarding federal lobbying disclosure reports as well as congressional restrictions on gifts, meals, and travel.
+As an institution that employs registered federal lobbyists to advance and safeguard its considerable interests in the nation’s capital, Vanderbilt University is required to file quarterly disclosure reports with the House and Senate detailing lobbying activities and associated expenses.
 We are also subject to sweeping rules severely restricting gifts and meals for covered Executive Branch officials, Members of Congress, and congressional staff.
 There are substantial civil and criminal penalties for violations of these ethics rules and failing to file lobbying reports in a timely and accurate manner.
 These restrictions apply to all Vanderbilt University employees, faculty, and staff and we ask for your continued cooperation with the following internal guidelines, which are designed to reduce the possibility of inadvertently violating the rules.
 These guidelines are based on analysis prepared by the American Council on Education.

 We would appreciate your assistance in distributing this memorandum and the accompanying form to faculty and staff as appropriate.

-While the majority of the lobbying activity in which Vanderbilt University engages is conducted by the Office of Federal Relations in Washington, D.C., Vanderbilt has historically encouraged faculty and staff to communicate with our representatives on Capitol Hill and in Executive Branch agencies on issues of particular concern to them and the university – sometimes individually, but often through their professional organizations.
+While the majority of the lobbying activity in which Vanderbilt University engages is conducted by the Office of Federal Relations in Washington, DC, Vanderbilt has historically encouraged faculty and staff to communicate with our representatives on Capitol Hill and in Executive Branch agencies on issues of particular concern to them and the university – sometimes individually, but often through their professional organizations.
 This communication could be in person, over the phone, or in writing.